Breast Lumps In Women (cont.)

 Injuries that cause breast lumps

 If a breast is injured by trauma, tiny blood vessels can rupture to cause an area of localized bleeding (hematoma) that can be felt as a lump.
 Trauma to the breast can damage the fat cells in the breast tissue, a condition called fat necrosis.
 The injury can also form a lump in the breast.
 These types of lumps that follow a significant trauma are not cancerous.
 Fat necrosis can also occur at the site of a previous breast biopsy.

 - Fibroadenomas are benign (not cancerous) growths and are very common.
 These growths most commonly occur in women 30 to 35 years old, but can also occur in women under 30 years of age.
 Fibroadenomas are solid, firm tumors that are usually painless or only slightly tender.
 They sometimes grow quickly in teenagers or during pregnancy.

-- Fibrocystic changes are characterized by breasts that are lumpy with many irregularities in the breast that feel almost grainy.
-Fibrocystic breasts seem to occur because a woman's breasts are extra sensitive to fluctuating hormone levels.
+- Fibrocystic changes are characterized by breasts that are lumpy with many irregularities in the breast tissue itself.
+Fibrocystic breasts seem to occur when a woman's breasts are overly sensitive to fluctuating hormone levels.
 Women with fibrocystic changes may have pain and/or lumps.